 The next step to making the batter is to mix the wet ingredients in another bowl.
 You can complete this step in either a stand mixer or with handheld beaters if desired, but even a whisk will work well.
 The wet ingredients include eggs, ricotta cheese, honey, coconut oil, lemon juice, lemon zest, and vanilla.
 While you might think that a dessert only requires either lemon juice or zest rather than both, they both impart different elements.
 The juice adds acidity that helps activate the leaveners.
 Meanwhile, the zest infuses the batter with the fragrance of fresh lemon.

 Next, you stir the dry ingredients into the wet ingredients until just combined.
 Afterward, fold in the blueberries being sure you don’t squish them.
-The batter should fill 12 muffin cups of a muffin pan sufficiently and should bake into fluffy muffins with blueberries in a total time of 20 to 25 minutes.
+The batter should fill 12 muffin cups of a muffin tin lined with silicone or paper liners and should bake into fluffy muffins with blueberries in a total time of 20 to 25 minutes.

 These coconut flour muffins are great because you can switch out some of the ingredients for others if you don’t have certain ones on hand.
-For example, while ricotta cheese is an excellent choice for these muffins, you could sub in Greek or coconut yogurt instead.
+For example, while ricotta cheese is an excellent choice for these muffins, you could sub in Greek or coconut yogurt instead, if you need them to be dairy-free or paleo.
 This is a great place to use up small amounts of yogurt that you might have hanging around in your fridge.

 Additionally, instead of using honey for your liquid sweetener, you could add maple syrup.
 Like honey, maple syrup is a more nutritious sweetener than plain white sugar.
 In fact, it contains minerals like manganese, zinc, and iron.
 It has a deeper flavour, though, so it may result in a different taste in the final product.